 The Design Review Committee is comprised of design professionals who serve on the Historical Affairs and Landmark Review Board (HALRB).
 One responsibility of the HALRB is to review plans for exterior alterations, demolition and new construction in locally designated Arlington historic districts through a Certificate of Appropriateness (CoA) process.

 The CoA process begins with a public meeting with the DRC.
-The DRC offers free technical and design advice to the applicant and help finalize the CoA request before it goes to the HALRB for review.
+The DRC offers free technical and design advice to the applicant and helps finalize the CoA request before it goes to the HALRB for review.

-The public may observe DRC meetings, but participation in the discussion is limited to applicants and members of the HALRB unless otherwise recognized by the DRC chair.
+The public may observe DRC meetings, but participation in the discussion is limited to applicants and members of the HALRB, unless otherwise recognized by the DRC chair.

 |Tentative: Dec.
 2|